isikenes/addinjava/README.md

-# addinjava
-Addition in Java
+# Addition in Java

+This is a basic example of addition in Java.
+Type this codes in terminal:

+javac addition.java
+java addition